 The best way to explore this island-studded channel is on a kayak tour, taking you close to lighthouses, nesting birds and small beaches from which you can swim or picnic before paddling back to the marina.

 Off the water, make time for Oslo's world-class restaurants – Maaemo has three Michelin stars – and some excellent museums, including the fascinating Nobel Center and National Museum, home of Edvard Munch’s Scream.
 For a central location Scandic Grand Oslo puts you in the heart of it all.
+Oslo can hardly said to be a cheap city break (a glass of wine can set you back £10), but the setting more than makes up for it.

 © Diana Jarvis

-As European Capital of Culture in 2017, Århus brims with contemporary art and architecture.
+A European Capital of Culture in 2017, Århus brims with contemporary art and architecture.
 ARoS is the city's best-known art museum, featuring Danish-Icelandic artist Olafur Eliasson’s circular 150-metre walkway lined by multicoloured windows, entitled Your Rainbow Panorama.

 When you want to get away, Denmark's Lake District, Søhøjlandet, is less than an hour out of the city.
 Hire a bike to cycle a portion of Hærvejen, known as the ancient road, or learn to canoe on the River Gudenå.